tendermint/tendermint/DOCKER/README.md

 The Dockerfile for tendermint is not expected to change in the near future.
 The master file used for all builds can be found [here](https://raw.githubusercontent.com/tendermint/tendermint/master/DOCKER/Dockerfile).

-Respective versioned files can be found <https://raw.githubusercontent.com/tendermint/tendermint/vX.XX.XX/DOCKER/Dockerfile> (replace the Xs with the version number).
+Respective versioned files can be found at `https://raw.githubusercontent.com/tendermint/tendermint/vX.XX.XX/DOCKER/Dockerfile` (replace the Xs with the version number).

 ## Quick reference